Consensys/linea-specification/notes/friday_call_2023_10_27.md

 parsing Corset constraints
 learning Corset semantics
 - what happens when you fall off the edge of the matrix in the constraints?
-- Also thinking how to translate into Dafny (bool, loob etc how to convert them into Dafny types)
+- Also thinking how to translate into Dafny (bool, loop etc how to convert them into Dafny types)

 WRT to using Wizard
 - Franklin: you can use the -e (-ee, -eee, etc ...) to display different levels of expansions of the constraints